The Situation in Germany

 It is becoming apparent that the transmission of SARS-CoV-2 requires a virus load as presented by billowing aerosols in enclosed premises during long carnival sessions, in singing beer halls, and in poorly ventilated polling stations (wasn't it cold in Wisconsin on election day?).

-The Heinsberg investigation clearly shows that people with severe symptoms of Covid-19 had been sitting particularly close together with loud talking and singing, thus throwing many droplets into the air through which the virus is transmitted.
+The Heinsberg investigation clearly shows that people with severe symptoms of Covid-19 had been sitting particularly close together, talking and singing loudly, thus releasing many droplets into the air through which the virus is transmitted.

 Consequently, Lithuanian officials are closing streets to allow restaurants and bars to offer extended outdoor-only service.